Pancreatic Tumor Registry

 Goals of the Pancreatic Tumor Registry are to:

-Who can participate in the registry?
+Who can join the registry?

 What is involved if I join?

-If you decide to join the registry, you will be asked to submit a blood or saliva sample.
-If you have already had a biopsy or surgery for pancreatic cancer, your doctors may also ask to include a tissue sample from the procedure in the registry.
+You may have had a biopsy or surgery for pancreatic cancer.
+If so, your doctors also may ask to include a tissue sample from the procedure in the registry.

 How can I get more information?